individualcontributordev/FF7-PSX-Disc-CSR-Patches/README.md

 *Artist: @Cronosart99*

 ## Final Fantasy 7 PS1 Disc CSR Patches

+All "skill checks" remain in this CSR, if not let me know and I'll fix it.
+A skill check is any action a player must perform in game, e.g. choosing an option in dialogues, skips, manipulating RNG, etc. Most FMVs are removed, some cutscenes are shorter, and long mashing sequences have been reduced.

 Created by IndividualContributor

-## Contributors:
+## Contributors
 - Okamikaze
 - AwesomeWaves

-All "skill checks" remain in this CSR, if not let me know and I'll fix it.
-A skill check is any action a player must perform in game, e.g. choosing an option in dialogues, skips, manipulating RNG, etc. Most FMVs are removed, some cutscenes are shorter, and long mashing sequences have been reduced.

 ## Steps